 Hailed by Gramophone Magazine as “one of the finest among the astonishing gallery of young virtuoso cellists”, German-Canadian cellist Johannes Moser has performed with the world’s leading orchestras.

 He has won numerous awards for his CDs.
 His latest recordings include the concertos by Dvořák, Lalo, Elgar and Tchaikovsky, which have gained him the prestigious Preis der Deutschen Schallplattenkritik and the Diapason d’Or.
-Johannes Moser records exclusively for the label PENTATONE.
+Johannes Moser records for the label PENTATONE.
 His first collaboration with Platoon was released on 17 June 2022.

 Renowned for his efforts to expand the reach of the classical genre, as well as his passionate focus on new music, Johannes has recently been heavily involved in commissioning works.
 In 2011 he premiered Magnetar for electric cello by Enrico Chapela with the Los Angeles Philharmonic conducted by Gustavo Dudamel, and took part in the European Premiere of Gubaidulina’s Triple Concerto with the Zurich Tonhalle Orchestra in October 2017.

 Throughout his career, Johannes Moser has been committed to reaching out to all audiences, from kindergarten to college and beyond.
 He combines most of his concert engagements with masterclasses, school visits and preconcert lectures and will also show this aspect of his artistic work in the upcoming residences.